 • In the Climate Change and Human Health elective, week 1 includes a lecture and panel discussion with guests from Health in Harmony.
 This nonprofit international organization focuses on rainforest communities and uses their Indigenous knowledge and expertise about the rainforest to drive climate solutions.
 In a medical school specific elective on Native American and Alaskan Native Health, there is course content from and discussion around Indigenous perspectives on land and activism, including traditional ways of using land.
-For example, there is a required Native American Health Seminar series entitled "Climate, Identity, and our Health: Indigenous Lessons and Voice from the Front Lines to Prevent Climate Collapse".

-1.14.
-Does your medical school curriculum address the outsized impact of anthropogenic environmental toxins on marginalized populations such as those with low SES, women, communities of color, children, homeless populations, Indigenous populations, and older adults?

-- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+For example, there is a required Native American Health Seminar series talk by Tara Houska, J.D. entitled "Climate, Identity, and our Health: Indigenous Lessons and Voice from the Front Lines to Prevent Climate Collapse".
+1 1.14.
+Does your medical school curriculum address the outsized impact of anthropogenic environmental toxins on marginalised populations such as those with low SES, women, communities of colour, children, homeless populations, Indigenous populations, and older adults?
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 point) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned:

-• In the core curriculum for preclinical students, during the Cardio-Pulmonary-Renal (CPR) block, a lecture titled "An Introduction to Planetary Health" included a section on Environmental Justice, explaining how climate change exacerbates existing health disparities and vulnerabilities.
+Score explanation: • In the core curriculum for preclinical students, during the Cardio-Pulmonary-Renal (CPR) block, a lecture titled "An Introduction to Planetary Health" included a section on Environmental Justice, explaining how climate change exacerbates existing health disparities and vulnerabilities.
 This section included topics of outsized impacts on BIPOC and low-income communities, environmental sacrifice zones, environmental racism, and climate gentrification.

-- In a required Clinical Skills Lab during the preclinical curriculum, a session on Race, Ethnicity, and Religion briefly discusses how the overwhelming majority of health disparities are accounted for by differences in socioeconomic opportunities and avoidance of environmental toxins. - The Family Medicine Core Rotation lecture includes a discussion of urban heat islands, unequal air pollution exposure, - The Transition to Residency lecture on Climate Change and Human Health has two slides on Climate Justice, discussing the inequitable impacts of aspects of climate change such as pollution and displacement.
+3 - In a required Clinical Skills Lab during the preclinical curriculum, a session on Race, Ethnicity, and Religion briefly discusses how the overwhelming majority of health disparities are accounted for by differences in socioeconomic opportunities and avoidance of environmental toxins. - The Family Medicine Core Rotation lecture includes a discussion of urban heat islands, unequal air pollution exposure, - The Transition to Residency lecture on Climate Change and Human Health has two slides on Climate Justice, discussing the inequitable impacts of aspects of climate change such as pollution and displacement.
+Curriculum: Sustainability 1.15.

-Curriculum: Sustainability

-1.15.
 Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: